List of Upin & Ipin characters: Fizi

-Fizi is one of Upin and Ipin's friends, and is also close to Ehsan.
-Fizi always teases Ehsan as "Intan Payung", and also likes to tease her friends as "spoiled children".
-Fizi is actually a kind child, especially to her friends, but sometimes she likes to tease or talk carelessly to her friends even though it is unintentional.
-Fizi has an ambition to become a garbage cleaner.
+Muhammad Al-Hafizi is one of Upin and Ipin's friends, and is also close to Ehsan.
+Fizi always teases Ehsan as "Intan Payung" (a slang term for 'spoiled kid').
+Fizi is actually a kind child, especially to his friends, but sometimes he likes to tease or talk carelessly to his friends even if he does not mean it.
 Like Upin and Ipin, he imagined himself as a clock in "Aku Sebuah Jam", as a pencil in "Aku Sebatang Pensel", as a book in "Aku Sebuah Buku" and as a car in "Aku Sebuah Kereta".
 He also imagined himself as a marine life in "Teroka Lautan".
 He is voiced by Rufaidah Mohd Fadzil since season 7.

 Mail

-Mail is one of Upin's and Ipin's friends and classmates in Tadika Mesra.
+Ismail bin Mail is one of Upin's and Ipin's friends and classmates in Tadika Mesra.
 He is known for selling items or foods such as fried chicken and he's also known for his tagline, "Dua seringgit".
 Like Upin and Ipin, he imagined himself as a clock in "Aku Sebuah Jam", as a pencil in "Aku Sebatang Pensel", as a book in "Aku Sebuah Buku" and as a car in "Aku Sebuah Kereta".
 He also imagined himself as a marine life in "Teroka Lautan".
 He is voiced by Usayd Uqashah Kamsani since season 12.

 Mei Mei

-Xiao Mei Mei or simply Mei Mei is of Malaysian Chinese descent, and is a Confucian.
-Mei Mei is the smartest kid in class.
+Mei Mei is a girl of Chinese ethnicity.
 She has a face that wears big glasses, as she has a vision problem (cross-eyed) caused by reading books too close until late at night.
 Mei Mei has a 'cute' face and used to have center-parted bangs like Mail, but over time her bangs changed to side-parted.
 She sits on the same bench as Mail.
 Mei Mei was born in May and dreams of becoming a teacher.
 Mei Mei also tends to repeat two words twice in one sentence, especially "Saya Suka, Saya Suka".
 Like Upin and Ipin, she imagined herself as a clock in "Aku Sebuah Jam", as a pencil in "Aku Sebatang Pensel", as a book in "Aku Sebuah Buku" and as a car in "Aku Sebuah Kereta".
 She also imagined herself as a marine life in "Teroka Lautan".
 She is voiced by Tan Ying Sowk since season 3.